Published: Nov. 19, 2021 By

 • Taking shorter showers

-• Recycling in and out of the home
+• Recycling inside and outside your home

 • Going vegan or vegetarian